In This Article

-If your baby can’t always feed directly from your breast, you can bottle-feed her expressed breastmilk.
+If your baby can’t always feed directly from your breast, you might choose to bottle-feed her expressed breastmilk.
 This will keep up your milk supply and make sure baby gets the benefits of breastmilk.
-For more information, you can read our article on expressing breastmilk and storing breastmilk
+Or you might choose to feed your baby infant formula, which is the only safe alternative to breastmilk.

 Getting formula or milk to flow when bottle-feeding

-To test the flow of the formula or milk, hold the bottle upside down when it’s filled with liquid at room temperature.
+To test the flow of the formula or breastmilk, hold the bottle upside down when it’s filled with liquid at room temperature.
 The liquid should drip steadily but not pour out.

-If you have to shake it vigorously to see the drip, the flow is too slow.
-Your baby might go to sleep before he drinks what he needs.
+If you have to shake the bottle vigorously to see the drip, the flow is too slow.
+Your baby might go to sleep before she drinks what she needs.

-A little leakage at the corners of baby’s mouth while she feeds is nothing to worry about – as she gets older this will stop.
+A little leakage at the corners of baby’s mouth while he feeds is nothing to worry about – as he gets older this will stop.

 Giving baby the bottle

-Make yourself comfortable and cuddle your baby close to you, holding him gently but firmly.
-It’s better for him to be on a slight incline so any air bubbles rise to the top, making burping easier.
+Make yourself comfortable and cuddle your baby close to you, holding her gently but firmly.
+It’s better for her to be on a slight incline so any air bubbles rise to the top, making burping easier.

 Put the teat against baby’s lips.
-She’ll open her mouth and start to suck.
+He’ll open his mouth and start to suck.
 Keep the neck of the bottle at an angle so it’s filled with formula or milk.

-When your baby stops sucking strongly or when he has drunk about half the formula or milk, gently remove the bottle and see whether he wants to burp.
+When your baby stops sucking strongly or when she has drunk about half the formula or breastmilk, gently remove the bottle and see whether she wants to burp.
 Once you’ve tried burping your baby, you can offer the bottle again.

 It’s a good idea to change the direction your baby is facing for part of the feed or at different feeds.
 This helps to stimulate your baby’s senses equally.